 And so it started in 1977, crazy at times, plain insane at others- all the while remaining true to the core goal of bringing others into the backcountry to experience the exhilaration of exchanging smiles with friends and family across ridgelines and through sprays of powder snow.
 Throughout the years, the Ruby Mountain family has earned a reputation as one of North America's best kept secrets- and it's not just for the skiing.
 From guest experience, dining and accommodations to guide expertise and education- our focus is on you to ensure we go above and beyond your expectations.

 For 38 years now Joe and his family have been taking groups into the heart of the Ruby Mountains.
 Each and every one of the guides, staff and guests at RMH have become part of this family throughout their tenure here- whether they're staying for the season or for the day.
 And that's what makes Ruby Mountain unforgettable- the fact that no matter who you are or what your skill level- you will manage to not only connect with the mountains and the snow and the sunshine, but also the people you share it with.

 And here we are in 2015, still reuniting our guests with faceshots of pow and the purity of the snow sports we all love.
 If you're looking for the rest of the details, you'll have to ask on your next visit.
-Those stories belong in the mountains or around the table at Reds Ranch.
+Those stories belong in the mountains.